iamwrong/knowledge_sharing/software_documentation/README.md

 ### Documentation is an extension of your memory

 In a few days, weeks, months you will not longer remember, document learnings and decisions will pay out in the future

 ### You will need to maintain the code

-You will need to maintain the code in the future, therefore you are making the documentation to help the future you.
+You will need to maintain the code in the future; therefore you are making the documentation to help the future you.

 ### You want people to use your code

 You, and your manager, want other people to use your code (or open source project).
 There is nothing more frustrating than trying to get a snippet of code and have no idea why it does not work; If people can't get your code to work, they will not use it.

 Good documentation is key for people to understand and use your project.

 ### Onboarding and User support

 Onboarding is much easier when the tools do work and everything is easy to learn.
 Good documentation is key for a positive onboarding experience.

-You should regard the time spent on documentation as an investment, your readers will have a much better user experience,will spend less time asking you for support, and you will have more time to work on _important things_.
+You should regard the time spent on documentation as an investment, your readers will have a much better user experience, will spend less time asking you for support, and you will have more time to work on _important things_.
  It is a win-win situation